Mike Freeman's Super Bowl 10-Point Stance: Can Todd Gurley Recapture His Mojo?

 9. The Pro Bowl may be a hot mess, but it's a popular hot mess

 This year's Pro Bowl was typical Pro Bowl.
-It wan fun at times, nonsensical at times and absolutely unwatchable.
+It was fun at times, nonsensical at times and absolutely unwatchable.
 It was generally as physical as flag football.

 As bad as the game was, however, it won't be going away anytime soon.
 There are more than eight million reasons why.